myltik/azure-docs.ru-ru/includes/virtual-machines-common-cli-ps-findimage.md

     data:    canonical  Ubuntu_Snappy_Core_Docker  westus
     info:    vm image list-offers command OK

-Теперь мы знаем, что издатель Canonical из западной части США предлагает **UbuntuServer** для Azure. Однако нам также нужны номера SKU. Для этого мы вызываем команду `azure vm image list-skus` и указываем расположение, издателя и предложение.
+Now we know that in the West US region, Canonical publishes the **UbuntuServer** offer on Azure.
+But what SKUs?
+To get those, you call `azure vm image list-skus` and respond to the prompt with the location, publisher, and offer that you have discovered.

     azure vm image list-skus
     info:    Executing command vm image list-skus